kvutien/Tutorial-truffle-react-hooks/README.md

 Disregard the warnings.

 ## Run the demo
 We assume that you have the local blockchain `truffle develop` running.
+Else see in the [development setup](./README-2.md#install-truffle).
 * Compile and deploy the smart contract on the `truffle develop` local network.
 ``` shell
 $ truffle develop